 In a recent Seth Godin Podcast he argues that basically everything is math.
-This is something I have thought about for years.
+This is something I have thought about (and written about) for years.
 One result of learning how to write computer code is that you start to see the calculations and logical structure behind everything in life outside of your coding editor.

 Seth’s podcast is somewhat a critic of the “rote formula memorization” method of traditional math schooling in the United States.
 This scares people away from math.

 Meanwhile, math is everywhere even if we’re not aware.
 He talks about how basketball players have to use complicated internal calculation (math) to properly make a basket.
 We’ve developed a huge cache of internal formulas that we’ve figured out over time because we needed to achieve some end, not because an instructor showed us some variables on a chalk board and told us to memorize them.